mui/material-ui/docs/src/pages/demos/pickers/pickers.md

 {{"demo": "pages/demos/pickers/TimePickers.js"}}

-## MUI-pickers example
+## Complementary projects

-Material-ui-pickers package provides more complex ui for date & time controls.
-You can refer [documentation website](https://material-ui-pickers.firebaseapp.com/) for more information.
+For more advanced use cases you might be able to take advantage of:

+### material-ui-pickers

+[material-ui-pickers](https://material-ui-pickers.firebaseapp.com/) provides date and time controls that follow the Material Design spec.

 {{"demo": "pages/demos/pickers/MaterialUIPickers.js"}}